huntdatacenter/docs/docs/faq/users.md

 ### Can I connect from several local machines?

 Yes.
 We allow you to configure several local machines to connect to your lab, for example both your laptop and desktop machine.
 Each machine needs to be configured with a VPN certificate and SSH.
 Start from step 2, [Configure your VPN](/getting-started/configure-vpn/) in our Getting started guide to get going.
-You will need your VPN passphrase and your VPN certificate, thus, Windows users may need to [contact us](/contact) for a new certificate.
+You will need your VPN passphrase and your VPN certificate, thus, Windows users may need to order av [VPN certificate reset](/service-desk/user-orders/#vpn-certificate-reset) in the service desk to get going.

 ### Can I do multiple connections at the same time?